astropy/astroquery/docs/cds/cds.rst

       ...}

-We get a dictionary of cds.dataset.Dataset objects indexed by their IDs.
-To get the properties of one data set, say ``CDS/B/eso/eso_arc``, just do the following :
+To get the meta-data/properties of one data set, say ``CDS/B/eso/eso_arc``, just do the following:

 .. code:: python3